D-1

 Photos courtesy of the Monroe County Library Collection.

 D-1 underway off the New England coast, 1919-1920.
+By the time of this photo, D-1 had been re-engined with two 120-V4FS diesels, eliminating the noxious and dangerous Craig gasoline engines.
 A two masted schooner is barely seen in the haze in the background.
 About 12 or 13 crew are seen on deck which is just about the whole crew complement.
 There are probably one or two men below to run the engines.

 Photo in the private collection of Ric Hedman.